Motor trade insurance - "Under the bonnet" of Trade Plate Insurance

 Cover can be easily arranged as part of a Trade package policy.
 You should compare motor trade insurance policies carefully to ensure they meet your specific requirements.

-Public Liability Insurance or Sales / Service Indemnity is not covered under a road risks policy, as such, it’s vital that you receive the correct help and advice to ensure you have everything you need to protect your business.
+Public Liability Insurance or Sales / Service Indemnity is not covered under a road risks policy, as such, you must receive the right help and advice to ensure you have everything you need to protect your business.

 Free Insurance Review